Updated: Jan 10

 Samuel told Saul, “I will not go back with you because you rejected what the Lord told you.
 So the Lord rejects you as king of Israel.”
 When Samuel turned to leave, Saul grabbed the hem of his robe, and it tore.
 Samuel told him, “The Lord has torn the kingdom of Israel from you today and has given it to one of your neighbors to one better than you."

 - 1 Samuel 15: 26-28

 King David is known as "the man after God’s own heart", and although he wasn't perfect; he had a repentant heart and a true reverence for the Lord.
 God isn't looking for perfect people, but he is looking for obedience.
 Without our cooperation God will never use us, nor will he be able to advance his kingdom.
 Several people will be affected by our obedience.
 More than we could ever understand!

 Due to sinful nature, we struggle more with obedience, than we do with disobedience.
-It's amazing how Christ died for us knowing that we would all have the tendency to be rebellious.
+It's amazing how Christ died for us knowing that we would all tend to be rebellious.
 Since the fall of man, humans have fought with honoring God’s sovereignty; however, that's not an excuse!
 We have to fight against the flesh and the sinful tendencies that come along with it.
 We mustn't falter from submitting to God because the opposite of obedience isn't pleasing to him.